mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

 a value, and _simply ignored_ if there is not.
 Well, actually I could come up with some contrived examples, like “send email if the address is there, do nothing otherwise,” but it is still a code smell and a clear sign of a design flaw.
-If we are to perform an action on presented value, we _likely_ are to take some other action on it’s absense.
+If we are to perform an action on presented value, we _likely_ are to take some other action on its absense.

 Either we want to send an email, and then we should enforce the user to provide it, or we don’t bother and the whole call is redundant.